The size of $t$-cores and hook lengths of random cells in random partitions: Introduction and statement of results

 \begin{cor} Fix $t \geq 2$.
 Then $\numcore(n) = O(n^{(t-2)/2})$. \end{cor}

 \begin{rem} In our notation, Anderson's result~\cite[Theorem~2]{anderson-2008} reads

 for $t \geq 6$, where $A_t(n)$ is a complicated number-theoretic double sum, which satisfies $0.05 < A_t(n) < 2.62$ for all $n$ if $t \geq 6$~\cite[Proposition~6]{anderson-2008}.
-If we treat $t$ as a real number and differentiate the expression for $\coresum(n)$ in Theorem~\ref{thm:sum} with respect to $t$, the first term almost exactly matches with that in \eqref{anderson}.
-This is mainly why we have written our results this way and not absorbed the $(t^2-1)/24$ term in the error.
+We believe it should also be possible to obtain Theorem~\ref{thm:sum} for $t \geq 6$ as a consequence of Anderson's formula by carefully summing over $A_t(n)$.
+Our approach is very different and holds for $t \geq 2$.
 Note however that our error term is considerably weaker than the one in \eqref{anderson}.
 Therefore, there is no hope of using our approach to improve Anderson's result.

-Conversely, we have not been able see how to use \eqref{anderson} to obtain Theorem~\ref{thm:sum} for two reasons.
-First of all, our result holds for all $t \geq 2$.
-More importantly, we do not have any control on the function $A_t(n)$.
-By Proposition~\ref{prop:coresum-formula}, we need to sum $\numcore$ to obtain $\coresum$ and without more knowledge of the properties of $A_t(n)$, this seems difficult. \end{rem}
+It turns out (see Proposition~\ref{prop:coresum-formula}) that $\numcore(n) = \coresum(n) - \coresum(n-t)$.
+Therefore $\numcore(n)/t$ can be thought of as a formal derivative of $\coresum(n)$ with respect to $n$.
+If we formally differentiate the expression for $\coresum(n)$ in Theorem~\ref{thm:sum} with respect to $n$ and multiply by $t$, the first term exactly matches with that in \eqref{anderson} except for the factor of $A_t(n)$. \end{rem}

 Theorem~\ref{thm:sum} and Corollary~\ref{cor:numcore-size} will be proved in Section~\ref{sec:asymp}.

 Let $n$ be a positive integer and $t \geq 2$ be a fixed positive integer as before.
 Let $\lambda$ be a uniformly random partition of $n$.
 Let $Y_n$ be a random variable on $\mathbb{N}_{\geq 0}$ given by